aframevr/aframe/docs/core/component.md

 | camera        | Set THREE.PerspectiveCamera object properties such as aspect ratio, fov, or near/far clipping planes.                                       |
 | look-at       | Set or update target entity to track the position of.
 | material      | If component is just attaching, create a material.
 If shader has not changed, update material.
 If shader has changed, replace the material.
-| wasd-controls | Update the position based on the current velocity.
-Update the velocity based on the keys pressed.

 ### Component.remove()